paulfitz/daff/README.md

 ```
 make js
 make php
+make py
 make java
 make cs
 make cpp
 ```

 [@Floppy](https://github.com/Floppy) has made a lovingly-hand-written [native Ruby port](https://github.com/theodi/coopy-ruby) that covers core functionality.
 I've made a brutally-machine-converted [Ruby port](https://github.com/paulfitz/coopy-ruby) that is a full translation but may include utter gibberish.

+For each language, the `coopyhx` library expects to be handed an interface to tables you create, rather than creating them itself.
+This is to avoid inefficient copies from one format to another.
+You'll find a `SimpleTable` class you can use if you find this awkward.

 Reading material
 ----------------